-(11) An occupant need not submit an application to the owner if the occupant intends only to overlash additional communications wires or cables onto communications wires or cables it previously attached to poles with the owner’s consent, but the occupant must provide the owner with 10 days prior written notice.
-The notice must identify the affected poles and describe the additional communications wires or cables in sufficient detail to enable the owner to determine any impact of the overlashing on the poles or other occupants’ attachments.
-The occupant may proceed with the overlashing described in the notice unless the owner provides a written response, within seven days of receiving the occupant’s notice, prohibiting the overlashing as proposed.
-Any such denial must be based on the owner’s reasonable judgment that the overlashing would have a significant adverse impact on the poles or other occupants’ attachments.
-The denial must describe the nature and extent of that impact, include all relevant information supporting the owner’s determination, and identify the make-ready work that the owner has determined would be required prior to allowing the proposed overlashing.
+(11) Except for existing slack spans or where the poles include electrical circuits energized at 34.5 kV or greater, an occupant need not submit an application to the owner if the occupant intends only to overlash additional communications wires or cables onto communications wires or cables it previously attached to 30 or fewer poles with the owner’s consent, but the occupant must provide the owner with 10 days prior written notice.
+Overlashing for a third party or affiliate is prohibited.
+The notice must identify the affected poles by number and describe the additional communications wires or cables in sufficient detail, including weight per foot and number of conductors, to enable the owner to determine any impact of the overlashing on the poles or other occupants’ attachments.
+The notice must be accompanied by a fee that is sufficient to allow the owner to recover its cost of reviewing the application and determining if the proposed overlashing can be allowed and costs of preparing the response to the notice.
+Such fee may be on a per affected pole basis.
+The occupant may proceed with the overlashing described in the notice unless the owner provides a written response, within seven days of receiving the occupant’s complete notice, prohibiting the overlashing as proposed.
+Any such denial must be based on the owner’s reasonable judgment that the notice is incomplete or that the overlashing would have a significant adverse impact on the poles or other occupants’ attachments.
+The owner may establish policies that allow overlashing by notice only for certain weights and number or diameter of conductors.
+The denial must describe the nature and extent that the notice is incomplete or of that impact.
+Upon request of occupant and agreement to pay the costs of preparation of a report the owner shall provide a report that includes include all relevant information supporting the owner’s determination, and identify the make-ready work that the owner has determined would be required prior to allowing the proposed overlashing.
 The parties must negotiate in good faith to resolve the issues raised in the owner’s denial.
+The cost of such negotiations shall be paid by the occupant.
+Should an occupant’s actual overlashing differ from the overlashing described in the notice or not be in accordance with applicable rules and codes, the occupant shall be liable for all damages resulting from the overlashing, including, but not limited to, repairs, loss of revenue and legal costs, and the owner may remove the overlashing at the occupant’s expense.
+An owner cannot be found in violation of WAC 480-100-148 due to an overlashing.

 480-54-040 Contractors for survey and make-ready.

-(1) An owner shall make available and keep up-to-date a reasonably sufficient list of contractors it authorizes to perform surveys and make-ready work on its poles in cases where the owner has failed to meet deadlines specified in WAC 480-54-030.
+(1) When an owner has failed to meet deadlines specified in WAC 480-54-030 an owner shall make available and keep up-to-date a reasonably sufficient list of contractors it authorizes to perform surveys and make-ready work in the communication area on its poles.
+The cost of developing such a list, training contractors and inspecting their work to insure that their work does not compromise the safety or reliability of the electric distribution system, shall be included in the cost of pole attachments.